-Certain legal matters incident to the authorization, sale and delivery of the 2016 Series AB Bonds are subject to the approval of Norton Rose Fulbright US LLP, San Francisco, California, and Curls Bartling P.C., Oakland, California, Co-Bond Counsel to the SFPUC.
+Certain legal matters incident to the authorization, sale and delivery of the 2016 Series C Bonds are subject to the approval of Norton Rose Fulbright US LLP, San Francisco, California, and Curls Bartling P.C., Oakland, California, Co-Bond Counsel to the SFPUC.
 Certain legal matters are being passed upon for the SFPUC by the City Attorney and by Orrick, Herrington & Sutcliffe LLP, San Francisco, California, Disclosure Counsel.
-Certain legal matters are being passed upon for the Underwriters by Stradling Yocca Carlson & Rauth, a Professional Corporation, Newport Beach, California.
-Co-Bond Counsel and Disclosure Counsel will receive compensation that is contingent upon the sale and delivery of the 2016 Series AB Bonds.
+Co-Bond Counsel and Disclosure Counsel will receive compensation that is contingent upon the sale and delivery of the 2016 Series C Bonds.

-The form of approving opinion of Co-Bond Counsel is set forth in Appendix E, and will be available at the time of delivery of the 2016 Series AB Bonds.
+The form of approving opinion of Co-Bond Counsel is set forth in Appendix E, and will be available at the time of delivery of the 2016 Series C Bonds.
 Co-Bond Counsel is not passing upon and undertakes no responsibility for the accuracy, completeness or fairness of the information contained in this Official Statement.

 Orrick, Herrington & Sutcliffe LLP has served as Disclosure Counsel to the SFPUC and in such capacity has advised the SFPUC with respect to the requirements of applicable securities laws and participated with responsible SFPUC officials and staff in conferences and meetings where information contained in this Official Statement was reviewed for accuracy and completeness.
 Disclosure Counsel is not responsible for the accuracy or completeness of the information presented in this Official Statement and has not undertaken to independently verify any of such information.
 Rather, the SFPUC is solely responsible for the accuracy and completeness of the information contained in this Official Statement.
-Upon the issuance of the 2016 Series AB Bonds, Orrick, Herrington & Sutcliffe LLP will deliver a letter to the SFPUC concerning certain matters with respect to the Official Statement.
-No purchaser or holder of the 2016 Series AB Bonds, or other person or party other than the SFPUC, will be entitled to rely on such letter or on the fact that Orrick, Herrington & Sutcliffe LLP has acted as Disclosure Counsel to the SFPUC.
+Upon the issuance of the 2016 Series C Bonds, Orrick, Herrington & Sutcliffe LLP will deliver a letter to the SFPUC concerning certain matters with respect to the Official Statement.
+No purchaser or holder of the 2016 Series C Bonds, or other person or party other than the SFPUC, will be entitled to rely on such letter or on the fact that Orrick, Herrington & Sutcliffe LLP has acted as Disclosure Counsel to the SFPUC.